 Lance Corporal Chevron 1 bar

 Corporal Chevrons 2 bar

 Sergeant Chevrons 3 bar

 Colour Sergeant Chevrons 3 bar with crown above

 Quartermaster Sergeant Crown and Wreath

 Regimental Sergeant-Major Royal Arms

 Bandmaster Lyre, Wreath and Crown

 Bandmasters of Portsmouth, Plymouth and R.M.
 School of Music Staff Bands 3 inverted chevrons with lyre above

 Staff Bandmaster Crown and Wreath

 Bugle Major 4 inverted chevrons with bugle above

 Drum Major 4 inverted chevrons with drum above

+Provost Sergeants 3 inverted chevrons

-These badges are worn on all dresses, with the exception of greatcoat, above the elbow by Colour Sergeant and below, and below the elbow by Bandmasters, Staff Bandmasters, Bandmasters of Staff Bands, Drum Majors, Bugle Majors, Quartermaster Sergeants and Regimental Sergeants-Major as follows:-
+These badges are worn on all dresses, with the exception of greatcoat, above the elbow by Colour Sergeant and below, and below the elbow by Bandmasters, Staff Bandmasters, Bandmasters of Staff Bands, Provost Sergeants, Drum Majors, Bugle Majors, Quartermaster Sergeants and Regimental Sergeants-Major as follows:-

-Colour Sergeants and below centrally between the sleeve seams, the bottom point of the lower chevron being $10\frac{1}{2}$ inches from the shoulder seam.
-Bandmasters, Staff Bandmasters, Quartermaster Sergeants and Regimental Sergeants-Major centrally between the sleeve seams, the bottom point of the badge to be approximately $\frac{1}{2}$ inch from point of slash, except on khaki battledress when the distance is to be 2 inches above top of cuff seam.
+Colour Sergeants and below centrally between the sleeve seams, the bottom point of the lower chevron being 101⁄2 inches from the shoulder seam.
+Bandmasters, Staff Bandmasters, Quartermaster Sergeants and Regimental Sergeants-Major centrally between the sleeve seams, the bottom point of the badge to be approximately 1⁄2 inch from point of slash, except on khaki battledress when the distance is to be 2 inches above top of cuff seam.

-Drum Majors, Bugle Majors and Bandmasters of Staff Bands centrally between the sleeve seams, the inner angle of the lower chevron to be approximately $\frac{1}{4}$ inch from the point of slash, except on khaki battledress when the distance of bottom point of the lower chevron is to be 2 inches above top of cuff.
+Drum Majors, Bugle Majors, Bandmasters of Staff Bands and Provost Sergeants centrally between the sleeve seams, the inner angle of the lower chevron to be approximately 1⁄4 inch from the point of slash, except on khaki battledress when the distance of bottom point of the lower chevron is to be 2 inches above top of cuff.

-When the above badges are worn on the greatcoat they are to be worn below the elbow by all ranks, the bottom point of the lower chevron or badge to be approximately $\frac{1}{2}$ inch from top of cuff.
+When the above badges are worn on the greatcoat they are to be worn below the elbow by all ranks, the bottom point of the lower chevron or badge to be approximately 1⁄2 inch from top of cuff.